Atticus29/clark_bio_160/README.md

 ---
 ### Course Description

 Overview of basic concepts and issues in biology including biochemistry, the cellular basis of life, metabolism, and genetics.
 Strong emphasis on the process of scientific inquiry using critical thinking and communication abilities. **Primarily intended for pre-healthcare students**.
 Required for Nursing DTA-MRP.
-Students may not receive credit for BIOL 160 and BIOL 105.
-TODO what is this?
-[NS, SE]
+Students may not receive credit for BIOL 160 and BIOL 105 [NS, SE].

 #### Objectives
 Successful completion of BIOL 160 fulfills 5 credits of the laboratory science distribution requirement for an Associates of Arts degree, fulfills the General/Cellular Biology requirement for the Nursing DTA-MRP, and also fulfills the prerequisite for BIOL 241 Human Anatomy and Physiology I and BIOL 260 Microbiology.